Carlos Puente – Start with ad sales, become a magazine owner

 Carlos also did freelance work on pagers.

-The Camber of Commerce awarded Carlos ambassador of the year.
+The Chamber of Commerce awarded Carlos Ambassador of the Year.

 He brought it in because he feels strongly about helping the chamber because it helps the community.